awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 + **AWS Snowball Edge device without compute instances** – 80 TB
 + **AWS Snowball Edge device with compute instances** – 70 \- 60 TB

 When you create a job with compute instances, 10 TB of space are reserved for your AMIs\.
 This 10 TB is allocated regardless of the number and size of AMIs associated with your job\.
 When you start the device for the first time, the actual storage required for each of your AMIs is also reserved\.
-So if you have 5 TB of AMIs, when you turn on your device for the first time, it will have 65 TB of available space \(10 TB allocated for compute instances, and 5 TB reserved for your actual AMIs\)\.
+So if you have 5 TB of AMIs, when you turn on your device for the first time, it has 65 TB of available space\.
+Of this space, 10 TB is allocated for compute instances, and 5 TB is reserved for your actual AMIs\.

 There's also a limit to the physical resources available for compute instances on a device\.
 To find the resource requirements and limitations for this feature, see the following tables\.